openshift/federation-dev/federated-mongodb/README.md

 Select Install</br>
 ![Install Federation](../images/install.png)

-Subscribe to the Federation Operator in the *pacman* namespace by clicking the *Subscribe* button.
+Subscribe to the Federation Operator in the *federated-mongo* namespace by clicking the *Subscribe* button.
 ![Subscribe Federation](../images/subsribe.png)